The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Linear estimates

 Hence, by duality we establish the case $s=0$:

 \begin{rem} The integral representation formula on $\partial D_+$ obtained via the Fokas method has the remarkable property that one can easily differentiate with respect to $x$ and $t$. \end{rem} In view of Remark \ref{difrem}, differentiating $u_1$ in $x$ merely brings a factor of a scalar multiple of $k$ into the integrand.
-Therefore, the above arguments can be repeated for $\partial_x[\mathcal{T}_{B,1}(t)h]$, and one obtains
+Therefore, the above arguments can be repeated for $\partial_x[\mathcal{T}_{B,1}(t)h]$, and one obtains where $\tilde{H}_1(k)\equiv -k\hat{H}_1(k)$ for $k\in \mathbb{R}$.
+From \eqref{szero} and \eqref{sone}, we establish the $s=1$ case: